JavaScript is required

 Writing creatively

 Because creative writing is fun, it is an excellent way to foster a love of writing.
-It also helps develop your child’s imagination, which has been proven to be important in critical thinking and problem-solving.
+It also helps develop your child’s imagination.
 You can use a book you have recently read together as a source of inspiration or create something new.

 Some ideas for writing creatively include: